Keeping track…

 • A view finder.
 I love these view finders for landscapes.

 • A water brush.
-My palette actually holds a very nice sable travel brush that I like better than waterbrushes, but I still carry a waterbrush because I like to use it to release ink from the…
+My palette actually holds a very nice DaVinci number 6 sable travel brush that I like better than waterbrushes, but I still carry a waterbrush for situations where I can’t set up a container of water to wash brushes and because I like to use it to release ink from the…

 • Tombow marker pen.
 Since college I’ve used old-style black plastic barrel flair pens to do drawings with lines that I would then release with water and a brush to get a nice wash effect.
 Recently, Flair ink has been reformulated and the technique no longer works with the new “improved” pens.
 The ink smears terribly while you’re drawing and when you touch it with water it releases way too much pigment.
 I’m on the hunt for a new pen that will function more like the old Flair.
 These Tombow markers are meant to be used with this technique, but the jury is still out.
 I need to do more experimentation before I can recommend them wholeheartedly.